1. INTRODUCTION.

 All chapter officers, whether elected or appointed, are required to take an oath of office.

-- c.
-After the oath has been taken, each officer will sign it; using USAWOA Form 300-4.
-The signed oaths will be retained in Chapter files.
+3. After the oath has been taken, each officer will sign it; using USAWOA Form 300-15.
+The signed oaths will be retained in Chapter files

-- d.
-Chapters will submit a change of officials form, using USAWOA Form 300-7 (“Directory of Chapter Officials”) to National Headquarters, together with duplicate copies of the signed Forms 300-4 referenced in subparagraph c, above.
+4. Chapters will submit a change of officials form, using USAWOA Form 300-5(Directory of Chapter Officials) to National Headquarters, together with duplicate copies of the signed Form 300-15 referenced in subparagraph c, above.

 3. INSTALLATION FUNCTION.